itfactori/itfactori-website/content/blog/from-mockup-to-market.md

 ---
-title: "From Mockup to Market: My End-to-End Product Design Process"
+title: 'From Mockup to Market: My End-to-End Product Design Process'
 description: A detailed breakdown of my iterative design methodology, from initial research to final handoff, with practical tips for designers at every stage.